Arcade-m7/NetStructer/README.md

 First, i made this module to earn some money to change my 4Gram Pc so if you can support us on https://www.buymeacoffee.com/Arcade.m7 , if you can't np enjoy.

-The module facilitates secure communication between client and server applications over TCP/IP by providing classes and utilities for encryption, data transmission, error handling, and session management.

-The central component of the module is the Bridge class, which acts as a communication bridge between the client and server.
-It handles encryption and decryption of data sent over the network to ensure secure transmission.
-The Bridge class also provides methods for sending and receiving data buffers between client and server.

-Encryption is handled by the _encryption class, which uses the Fernet encryption scheme from the cryptography library.
-It provides methods for encrypting and decrypting data using a specified encryption key.
+## Module Description:

+This module implements a TCP-based communication system with symmetric encryption (using the Fernet encryption scheme).
+It facilitates secure communication between clients and servers, managing file transfers and session handling over encrypted channels.
+The module offers functionality for both sides of a connection (client and server) and includes tools for file management, session tracking, encryption, and custom error handling.

+# Encrypted Communication Module
+This Python module provides a flexible and secure way to handle encrypted data transfers over a network using TCP connections.
+It simplifies the process of sending and receiving encrypted data while supporting temporary file storage and session management.
+The module is designed to handle large files, streams of data, and ensures secure communication using modern encryption standards.

+## Features
+* Encrypted Communication: All data transferred between clients and servers is encrypted using the Fernet encryption protocol from the Cryptography library, ensuring secure transmission.
+* TCP-Based Communication: Built around TCP sockets for reliable network communication.
+* Temporary Data Storage: Uses NamedTemporaryFile to efficiently store large amounts of data without overloading system memory.
+* Session Management: Tracks and manages active sessions, allowing data to be associated with specific clients.
+* Compressed Transfers: Data is compressed before transmission, making it more bandwidth-efficient for large transfers.
+* Customizable Buffer Size: The module allows you to specify buffer sizes for reading and writing data, optimizing for different network conditions.
-Error handling is implemented through the Error class, which defines custom error types for handling server initialization errors and buffer data errors.
+* Error Handling: Includes error classes for server initialization issues and buffer overflow prevention.

-The module also includes a Server class for creating and managing server instances.
-The Server class initializes a socket server, listens for incoming connections, and handles communication sessions with client applications.

-Additionally, the Container class offers a convenient interface for managing session data.
-It provides methods for storing, retrieving, and clearing session data associated with client connections.

-Overall, this module offers a comprehensive solution for implementing secure client-server communication over TCP/IP, with features for encryption, error handling, and session management.

 ## Installation
-You can install NetStructer using pip:

 ```bash
 pip install NetStructer
 ```
-## Features
-add side way encryption and maybe more ...

 **here a simple exmaple of NetStructer**